 - Catalog shrank from 500+ titles down to around 330.

 - No way to download content to watch offline.

 Both of Shudder’s subscription payment options are very reasonable.
 If you pay for an entire year of service up front and get the annual plan, your monthly costs drops from $6 to just $4.75 a month.

 When you subscribe, you get full access to the full, ad-free access to the Shudder on-demand vault.
 There are no upsells or paywalls– and even without a subscription, you can enjoy an unlimited feed of Shudder TV for free via the Shudder website.

 1 simultaneous stream

 Shudder gives you full access to its entire catalog for free for 7 days by default – but you may be able to extend your trial if you can dig up a Shudder promo code.
-(I was able to extend my trial to 30 days by using the DAILYDEAD promo code, which I found on Reddit.)

 Once you hit the big red “Start Your Free Trial” button, you can choose between two different subscription payment plans: a $57 annual plan and a $6 monthly subscription.